fdedinec/theater-subtitles/README.md

 The end of MyPlayFile.txt is wrapped to the beginning, and the other way round.
 This is useful when preparing files (you may go directly to the end using the up arrow) but dangerous on the day of the spectacle: better add a few blank lines at the end of your file!

-### Example
+### Examples

 A classical play:

 		python subtitles.py Plays/2021-Gozzi-Voron/Acte1.txt

 A display of poetry (translated from Russian to French):

 		python subtitles.py Plays/2019-zolotoi-viek.txt

 ## Syntax of the text file
-The text to be displayed is read from a plain text file (UTF-8), with a trivial syntax:
+The text to be displayed is read from a plain text file (UTF-8), with a trivial syntax (look at the examples above):

-- any line beginning with a hash sign is a comment (displayed in the terminal but not in the public screen, useful for character names)
+- any line beginning with a hash sign is a comment (displayed in the terminal but not in the public screen -- this is useful e.g. for character names)
 - a group of lines to be displayed together begins with an unindented line, possibly followed by indented lines (i.e. lines beginning with space or tab)
 - an empty line shows a blank screen to the public